 In this article, we will provide a brief outline of our services for the e-commerce industry in Germany, but we would urge those seeking personalised assistance to contact our law firm directly.
 Our lawyers can provide full-service assistance and legal guidance for all of your interactions with German law as a business client.
 Contact us today by using our contact form or by email/phone.
 Our e-commerce lawyers in Germany look forward to working with you.

 e-Commerce: The Way Forward

 Today the majority of global trade and commerce is taking place online.
-Amazon, eBay and other online stores now dominate the landscape as the increase in popularity of social media has shown the power of online advertising.
-Having an online presence is now a vital step towards success in business.
-In Germany, huge numbers of people are now purchasing goods and services online.
+Amazon, eBay, and other online stores now dominate the landscape, and the increase in popularity of social media has shown the power of online advertising.
+Having an online presence is now a vital step toward business success.
+In Germany, vast numbers of people directly purchase goods and services online.
 Online stores generally provide greater flexibility and more personalised products.
-Many customers now seek these personalised products and will prefer to purchase them over generic goods in more traditional stores.
-For any company looking to break into the lucrative German market, online is the way forward.
-However, new opportunities also present new legal risks and challenges.
+Many customers now seek these personalised products and prefer to buy them over generic goods in more traditional stores.
+Online is the way forward for any company looking to break into the lucrative German market.
+However, new opportunities also present unique legal risks and challenges.

-German law is known for being complex and in the world of e-commerce there are many factors businesses have to take into account.
+German law is known for being complex, and in e-Commerce, there are many factors businesses have to take into account.
 Legal statutes and considerations which operate in this legal area include:

 - The Telemedia Act: This law outlines the requirements that your company must display on its website.
-Such requirements include company name, address, email address, VAT identification number etc.
+Such conditions include company name, address, email address, VAT identification number etc.

-- The Federal Data Protection Act: As an online operator your company it is likely that your company will come into contact with consumer private data.
+- The Federal Data Protection Act: As an online operator, your company will likely come into contact with private consumer data.
 This Act outlines how your company should act in this matter to ensure compliance with the GDPR.

 - German Civil Code: The German Civil Code (BGB) outlines the regulations relating to general terms and conditions for companies.